Sq00ky/Blog/_posts/2022-06-29-cs-beacon-analysis.md

 I have also saved this URL on Archive.org.
 Click [here](https://web.archive.org/web/20220629190838/https://solvesalesoft.com:8080/coin) at your own risk.

 I fired up my Kali VM and went to the URL mentioned above, and to my suprise - The URL was still live.
+Wow - We have a living C2 Server!

 ![[Pasted image 20220629180324.png]](https://blog.spookysec.net/img/Pasted image 20220629180324.png)